 - -"1st ICAC Relicensing Seminar of 1977" (p.
-1); Announcement of seminar to be held at Red Lion Inn Sacramento, CA February 26-27 (PHOTOs of the following: Dr. Allan R. Frumkin, Dr. Scott Haldeman, Thomas A. Vonder Haar, Dr. I. N. Toftness) - -"ICAC Executive Board meeting" (p.
-3); includes 9 photos, including James E. Musick DC and Stephen Duff DC - -"Relicensing seminar" (p.
-4); Mr. Vonder Haar will speak on Section V of the chiropractic act.
-"Mr. Vonder Haar has written articles for the Chiropractic Economics and his material is always impeccably documented.
-His knowledge and background of our profession never ceases to amaze those who are hearing him for the first time.
-Mr. Vonder Haar's continuing interest and research in our field is the reason that he is in demand as a speaker at chiropractic seminars throughout the country." - -"Los Angeles College of Chiropractic" (p.
+1); Announcement of seminar to be held at Red Lion Inn Sacramento , CA February 26-27 (PHOTOs of the following: Dr. Allan R. Frumkin, Dr. Scott Haldeman, Thomas A. Vonder Haar, Dr. I. N. Toftness) - -"ICAC Executive Board meeting" (p.
+3); includes 9 photos, including James E. Musick DC and Stephen Duff DC - -"Los Angeles College of Chiropractic" (p.
 6); Dr. Peter Martin, 1968 PCC summa cum laude graduate (immediately became an instructor at PCC after graduating), appointed VP of Development and Dean of the Postgraduate School of the LACC.
 Dr. Quigley states: "Dr. Martin is an extremely valuable addition to the administrative staff of our college.
 Far-sighted and energetic, he will provide enthusiastic leadership in his area of responsibility.
 We at LACC feel most fortunate to have a man of his calibre join our staff."
-A brief biosketch of Dr. Martin is included in the article. - -"Propositiion 15 in effect as of January 1" (p.
+A brief biosketch of Dr. Martin is included in the article. - -"Proposition 15 in effect as of January 1" (p.
 9); describes Prop 15, announced on January 20th, was effective January 1st.
 The requirement places an immediate strain on CA colleges in that no time has been allotted to allow for compliance to the new requirements (including 60 pre-chiropractic college credits).
 States that the CCE has demonstrated the process of acceptance is very slow.
 "It is doubtful approval will come soon enough to allow some colleges to remain in existence in the preparation of their students for the California Board.
 It is crucial!"